NuTufts/ubresnet/training/grid_scripts/README.md

         32592196_1       gpu training twongj01  R      12:52      1 pgpu03
 ```

 The `R` state means the job is running.
+A `PD` state means your job is queued for now, on hold due to probably your priority or the resources on the machine are maxed out.

 You can check the standard out of the job in the logfiles in the work directorys.
 For example use

      tail -n 100 larcv1_training_job32592197_gpuid0/log_larcv1_training_job32592197_gpuid0.txt